Elico-Corp/odoo-addons/website_certificate/README.rst

 Website Certificate
 ===================

-This module extends the functionality of website and allow you to display company certificate information at the bottom right of website.
+This module extends the functionality of website and allow you to display company multi certificate information at the bottom right of website.

 Installation
 ============